a1zk/k8s-aws-example/README.md

 ---
 #### **NOTE:**

-Kops - you will need only if you want try to deploy cluster with `kube-kops-example`.
+Kops - you will need only if you want to try to deploy cluster with `kube-kops-example`.
 <br />

 This examples are used AWS services which are **NOT** a `free tier` (K8s has hardware requirements).
 So, do not forget to delete your cluster if you don't use it.